-To directly compare two sequences click 'Sequence comparison' from the contents page of a sequence definition database.
+To directly compare two sequences, expand the 'Analysis' section and click 'Sequence comparison' on the contents page of a sequence definition database.

 Enter the locus and two allele identifiers to compare.
 Press submit.

 A list of nucleotide differences and/or an alignment will be displayed.